 Vizari Infinity FG

-If you are on a tight budget, the Vizari Infinisty offers good value.
+If you are on a tight budget, the Vizari Infinity offers good value.
 They are a simple soccer cleat that is available in a wide variety of colors.
-The upper is a synthetic material with a lite dimple texturing. underfot, they feature a standard issue rubber soleplate.
+The upper is a synthetic material with a lite dimple texturing. underfoot, they feature a standard issue rubber soleplate.
 Nothing spectacular, a very basic option but one that would competently fit as a good first pair.

 DREAM PAIRS FG